schollz/schollz.github.io.old/content/post/odd-one-out.md

 - Do you have a PhD?
 - Have you run a marathon?
 - Can you speak more than four languages?
+- Are you religous but not adherent to christianity, islamd, hinduism, or buddhism?